-The Australian Pelican was selected as a suitable symbol for the school.
-The qualities which have enabled the pelican to thrive include: adaptability, strength and cooperation.
+The Australian Pelican has the qualities which have enabled the species to thrive including adaptability, strength and cooperation.
 These qualities make the pelican a thought-provoking symbol for the school.

 The House System

 Our House system is named after four community leaders who made positive contributions to the lives of others in our region.
 The House system is a vehicle for engaging students in sporting and cultural activities and to promote relationships beyond the classroom and across year levels.

 One of the flagship events of the year is our House Eisteddfod performing arts competition.
 This event, while competitive, is a celebration of the performing arts and is one of the most cherished days in the school year.
 It is an affirmation of fun, connectedness and energetic enthusiasm.

 The carnivals and competitions which feature as part of the House competition are key traditions in the school’s heritage.
 They are events which the school greatly anticipates, and they receive strong support from students, staff and parents alike.
 While there is a spirit of enthusiastic competition, the school encourages a sense of fun, participation and enjoyment on these days.